Rayc940/ece5160-fast-robot/lab10/lab.md

 ## Discussion

 This lab focused on using a Bayes Filter to estimate the robot's position.
 The robot uses odometry for motion, but it is noisy and causes error over time.
 The prediction step spreads the belief, while the update step uses sensor measurements to correct it.
 The two steps together make the estimate more accurate.
-Overall, the Bayes filter works well and is able to track the robot much better than odometry alone.

 ---